JefferyLim/ec513_final_project/README.md

 make singularity-image
 ```

-This will produce `black-parrot-sim.sif` file, which is the singularity image file.
-Copy this file to your own directory.
+This will produce `black-parrot-sim.sif` file in the `docker` directory, which is the singularity image file.
+Copy this file to the repo in your ec513 directory.
 You will need this when you begin building black-parrot-sim and running simulations.

 ## Prepping